-On This Page:How do we protect your security How do you protect your security Recognizing fraud Increased authentication
+On This Page:How we protect your security How you can protect your security 2-step verification Enabling alerts

 We take many precautions to protect our online banking environment and ensure your information is safe.
 Our online services offer you the best security currently available in a commercial environment so that your personal and financial information is protected while in transit between your computer and our server.
 This is done through the use of industry standard security techniques such as encryption.
 Learn more about CWB Group's approach to cyber security here.

 Encryption ensures that information can’t be read or changed in transit by scrambling the data using a complex mathematical formula.
 Some browsers can create a more secure channel than others, owing to the 'strength' of their encryption.
 We use only the strongest channel available - referred to as 128-bit SSL (Secure Socket Layer).
 If you have a browser that only supports 'weaker' encryption such as 40-bit or 56-bit SSL, you will need to upgrade your browser before using our site.
 The longer and more complex the 'key' is, the stronger the encryption.
 The numbers refer to the length of the key.
 According to Internet security specialists, 128-bit encryption is trillions of times stronger than 40-bit encryption.

 We also make sure that only individuals who provide an authentic password can access your account information.
 To help protect your information, your online banking session will end automatically if there has been no activity for 20 minutes.